Domain-invariant Clinical Representation Learning by Bridging Data Distribution Shift across EMR Datasets: Methodology

 \subsection{Training Teacher Model on Source Dataset}

-The initial step of our solution involves the training of a Teacher Model on a known large-scale EMR dataset, a foundational step aimed at establishing a strong supervisory signal for the the training of the Transitional Model.
-The Teacher Model serves as a guiding entity for the Transition Model during the transfer learning process.
-To leverage the advantages demonstrated by the Multi-Channel GRU (The reason for using GRU as the backbone will be explained in the experimental section) in capturing patient health state representations~\cite{ma2020concare,ma2023aicare}, we opt for a Multi-channel GRU architecture to capture distinctive patterns from different medical features.
+The initial step involves training a teacher model on a large-scale EMR dataset to establish a strong supervisory signal for the transitional model training.
+The teacher model serves as a guiding entity during the transfer learning process.
+Research has shown that GRU often outperforms other RNN structures on EMR datasets~\cite{ma2020concare,ma2023aicare}.
+To leverage the advantages demonstrated by multi-channel GRU in capturing patient health state representations, we adopt a multi-channel GRU architecture to capture distinctive patterns from different medical features.
 We create N separate GRUs, where each GRU is responsible for embedding one dynamic medical feature.
-Specifically, for each dynamic feature $i$, we represent it as a time series $\bm{x}_i = (x_{i1}, x_{i2}, \cdots, x_{iT})$, which is then fed into the corresponding GRU$_{i}$ to generate feature embedding:
+For each dynamic feature $i$, we represent it as a time series $\bm{x}_i = (x_{i1}, x_{i2}, \cdots, x_{iT})$, which is fed into the corresponding GRU$_{i}$ to generate feature embedding: